 New on JDEff: Is impact evaluation still on the rise?

 In this journal article, 3ie's Shayda Sabet and FHI360's Annette Brown examine data from our impact evaluation repository to highlight new trends in impact evaluation research.
 The authors used an updated search and screening protocol to identify new impact evaluation studies published until September 2015 to populate the repository, which contains more than 4,000 records dating back to 1981.
 They found that the number of studies published between 2010-2015 account for almost two-thirds of the evidence base.
 Over half of all studies are from health and education sectors, however, in the last decade, more studies from underrepresented sectors are emerging.
-Nearly 60% of the studies are from Sub-Saharan Africa and Latin America, recent studies are being conducting in Middle East and North Africa.
+Nearly 60 per cent of the studies are from Sub-Saharan Africa and Latin America and recent studies are increasingly conducted in underrepresented regions such as Middle East and North Africa.
 Read more

 List of issues